-The Quadlings, like all halflings alive today, exist only in the land of Eden—a place inaccessible to all other sapient beings, except during the Interregnums between iterations of reality.
-But before The Calamity which brought the first iteration of reality to an end, the Quadlings called Earth home.
+The Quadlings, like all halflings alive today, exist only in the land of Eden—a place all but inaccessible to other sapient beings, except during the Interregnums between iterations of reality.
+But before The Calamity which brought them to Eden, the Quadlings called Earth home.

 We know next to nothing about this ancient history, however.
 The Quadlings are a people of the present.
 To dwell on the past, they say, is to invite sadness into your heart.
 While they believe that a little bit of melancholy has its place in a good life, if only to put blessings into perspective, Quadlings say that sadness is best left as a guest—and never a full-time tenant.

 The history of the Quadlings that we are familiar with begins during The First Age.
 It was during that time between times that the Quadlings and their cousins (Munchkins, Gillikins, and Winkies) helped to bring a swift and peaceful return to reality.
 And as thanks for their good work, it is said that all halflings were invited by the gods of Eden to stay in that secret garden and tend to that paradise while the rest of universe took another stab at getting things right.